DrBsClasses/SimpleRevealjsExamples/README.md

-# Simple Reveal.js Examples
+# Reveal.js Lecture Examples
 Simple examples to illustrate Reveal.js usage for generating course slides.
-These examples are currently based on [release 3.6](https://github.com/hakimel/reveal.js/releases/tag/3.6.0) of [Reveal.js](https://revealjs.com/#/).
+These examples are currently based on [release 3.6](https://github.com/hakimel/reveal.js/releases/tag/3.6.0) of [Reveal.js](https://revealjs.com/#/), however, we will rename the Reveal release directory from something like `reveal.js-3.6.0` to just `reveal` so that the bulk of our work is independent of version.

-The files in the `js` and `css` directories are taken from the aforementioned Reveal release.
-We only include the minimum of these files to enable our examples to work.
-This way students know the minimum amount of extra files needed for their online presentations.
+Currently in our `reveal` directory is a minimal subset of the Reveal release needed for these demonstrations.

+## Directory Structuring

+A course will typically contain many topics, lectures will tend to be grouped into these topics, and each lecture may contain supplementary files, images, demonstration code.
+Hence to avoid a mess of files we group lecture materials into directories that are at the same level as the `reveal` directory.
+This affects how we reference the Reveal JavaScript and CSS resources from our slides.

+We put our examples in the `LectureSlides` directory.
+You would come up with a descriptive name for your own directory based on the topic of the lecture(s).

-## Examples
+## Lecture Slide Examples

+In the `LectureSlides` directory you will find:

 1. `Basic.html` -- Just bullet charts, and such.
 Does not need anything other than basic `reveal.js`
 2. `basicMarkdown.html` -- Shows how to use [Markdown](https://commonmark.org/) internally to the HTML file for processing and rendering.
 This uses a markdown plugin for Reveal.